Intro

 Business class features new tableware, including tray mats and sleek plates.

-The presentation immediately feels more restaurant like, though I noticed the plates are slightly smaller than before, and perhaps the portions are too.
+The presentation immediately feels more restaurant-like, though I noticed the plates are slightly smaller than beforeโ€”and perhaps the portions too.

-The new tray cloths feature attractive Greek inspired branding, though using single use linens seems counterproductive to their sustainability messaging.
+The new tray cloths feature attractive Greek-inspired branding, though using single-use linens seems counterproductive to their sustainability messaging.

 It’s a nice touch that undermines their environmental goals.

-The Negroni I tried was genuinely well balanced, with proper bitter complexity rather than the syrupy sweetness that many pre made cocktails suffer from.
+The Negroni I tried was genuinely well-balanced, with proper bitter complexity rather than the syrupy sweetness that many pre-made cocktails suffer from.

-Created by acclaimed pastry chef Stelios Parliaros, these aren’t your typical airline sweets.
+The dishes reflect modern Greek cuisine, while the desserts deserve special mention – created by acclaimed pastry chef Stelios Parliaros, these aren’t your typical airline sweets.

 Conclusion